-Gold Coast Airport is expanding to meet growing passenger numbers and an increase in daily flights.
-Taxiway Charlie is becoming a full parallel taxiway serving the runway that will keep aircraft traffic flowing.
+Gold Coast Airport is expanding to meet current and future passenger numbers, and an associated increase in flights.
+Taxiway Charlie has been transformed into a full parallel taxiway, serving the runway that keeps aircraft traffic flowing.

 Commercial airlines only make money while their aircraft are flying.
 The sooner they’ve left the stand and are cleared for take-off, the more cost effective they become.

 The main runway 14/32 at Gold Coast Airport was originally serviced by two partially parallel taxiways, Taxiway Charlie North and Taxiway Charlie South, which had the potential to cause bottlenecks for aircraft heading to and from the runway during peak periods.